Credit Risk : overview, factors and types

 Types of Credit Risk

-There are different types of credit risks that investors and financial institutions should take into account:
+There are different types of credit risks that investors and financial institutions should consider as part of their overall risk management strategy:

 Credit Risk vs Interest Rates

-Credit risk directly influences the interest rates offered by lenders, with higher-risk borrowers often receiving higher rates to compensate for potential default.
+Credit risk directly influences interest rates offered by lenders.
+While fixed income investments typically offer predetermined returns, higher credit risk leads to higher interest rates to compensate investors for increased default potential.
+This relationship between risk and reward is fundamental to achieving desired return on investment.
 On the other hand, low-risk borrowers with strong credit histories typically receive lower interest rates.
 The best way for a borrower to get lower interest rates is to improve their credit rating.

 Market conditions, including inflation and monetary policy, can also affect how credit risk is priced into interest rates.